Glenn Talbot: Publication history

 Glenn Talbot was created by Stan Lee and Steve Ditko in 1964 and first appeared in Tales to Astonish #61.
-He was a key character in the series' long-running story arc in which Bruce Banner/Hulk is suspected of being a communist traitor, and remained a part of the Hulk's supporting cast long after Tales to Astonish had been renamed The Incredible Hulk.
+He was a key character in the series' long-running story arc in which Bruce Banner/Hulk is suspected of being a communist traitor, and remained a part of the Hulk's supporting cast after Tales to Astonish was renamed The Incredible Hulk.

 Fictional character biography

 Glenn Talbot was a career military man.
 When Thunderbolt Ross contacts the Pentagon to investigate Bruce Banner, Talbot is put in charge of reviewing whether or not such an investigation is merited.
 After two weeks studying records of Banner's career, Talbot concludes that Ross' suspicions that Banner is a traitor are well-founded, and reports this to the Pentagon.
 The Pentagon responds by appointing Talbot security chief for Gamma Base, where Ross is the commanding officer.
 While reporting for duty to Ross, Talbot meets Ross's daughter Betty Ross, who is in love with Banner.
-He is immediately attracted to her and tries to court her without losing focus on his investigation of Banner.
-General Ross encourages this, as he objects to Betty's love for Banner all together, whether he was a traitor or not, because he feels that Banner is too timid emotionally and physically.
-Ross believes that Talbot, a military man like himself, would be a much better suitor for his daughter.
+He is immediately attracted to her and tries to court her without losing focus on his investigation of Banner, which Thunderbolt Ross encourages.

-Talbot's suspicions of Banner are heightened when, upon Talbot's arrival at the base, the scientist mysteriously goes missing in the hills nearby.
-Further suspicious circumstances follow, including Banner disappearing behind the Iron Curtain for a time, but proof that Banner is a traitor continues to elude Talbot.
-However, when Banner disappears with the vital Absorbatron, orders are given to shoot him on sight, and the scientist is killed by a soldier.
-Talbot is retained as the base's security chief, and he and Ross continue to pursue the Hulk until he, too, is seemingly killed by a barrage of nuclear weapons.
-At Talbot's suggestion, the Hulk's frequent companion Rick Jones is taken into custody to pressure him into revealing the connection between Banner and the Hulk.
-When Jones still refuses to talk, he is set free, and Talbot confronts him privately.
-Persuaded in part by the fact that the Hulk is seemingly dead, Jones confesses to Talbot that Banner and the Hulk were one and the same.
-Talbot realizes that Banner being the Hulk explains all his past suspicious behavior, and subsequently informs his superiors.
+Talbot's suspicions of Banner are heightened when, upon Talbot's arrival at the base, Banner mysteriously goes missing in the hills nearby.
+When Banner disappears with the vital Absorbatron, orders are given to shoot him on sight, and Banner is apparently killed by a soldier.
+At Talbot's suggestion, the Hulk's frequent companion Rick Jones is taken into custody and confesses to Talbot that Banner is the Hulk.